Stack edit

 Key decisions

-1. Users did not see value in applying the same description across the stack.
+1. Users saw no value in duplicating descriptions across the stack.

 Prototypes and stack direction